vlc/vlc_www/README.md

-This is VLC's main website, it runs refinery for the backend and is currently deployed to heroku
+This is VLC's main website: www.veitchlister.com.au

+It is a rails application running refinery for the backend and is currently deployed to heroku

 * https://dashboard.heroku.com/apps/vlc-web
 * https://devcenter.heroku.com/articles/using-the-cli